manticoresoftware/docker/README.md

   mysql> ALTER CLUSTER posts ADD testrt;
   Query OK, 0 rows affected (0.07 sec)

   MySQL [(none)]> exit
   Bye
   ```
-* Join to the the cluster on the 2nd instance
+* Join to the the cluster on the 2nd instance and insert smth to the table:
   ```mysql
   $ docker-compose exec manticore-2 mysql

   mysql> JOIN CLUSTER posts AT 'manticore-1:9312';
   mysql> INSERT INTO posts:testrt(title,content,gid)  VALUES('hello','world',1);
   Query OK, 1 row affected (0.00 sec)

   MySQL [(none)]> exit
   Bye
   ```

 * If you now go back to the first instance you'll see the new record:
   ```mysql
   $ docker-compose exec manticore-1 mysql